Frequently Asked Questions

 STARTING IN THE PROGRAM

 TARGET is the starting point for juniors between 5 and 6 years old.
-Juniors must be 5 years old at the time of class in order to be eligible to participate.
+Child must be 5 years old at the time of class in order to be eligible to participate.

 All juniors begin the program at the PLAYer level, and progress to subsequent levels by completing different requirements that measure their golf skill and understanding of the curriculum delivered at each level.